 As the preschool expectation is that families provide food and drinks for their child while at preschool, educators use the orientation session to discuss healthy, safe and convenient options for lunch boxes with our new families.
 The preschool information booklet also contains information on healthy eating and pamphlets are available for families at the doorway to the Preschool.
 Additionally, preschool educators interact with children during mealtimes to model, support and encourage healthy choices.
 However, staff raised a concern at a term 2 stage meeting that our families are still confused about what to provide in a healthy lunch box and that they require further information.
-We consulted with the Healthy Eating Promotions Officer from NSW Health and after discussions about our school culture and family backgrounds have organised for some visual representations of healthy lunchboxes to be sent so that they can be displayed and sent home to families.
-Looking to future families we are now organising an additional information session for new families in term one.
+We consulted with the Munch and Move and Healthy Kids websites for information and tips on healthy food choices then organised for some visual representations to display and created activities with healthy lunchbox at the tables for the children to engage with.
+Looking to future families we are now organising additional information session for new families.
 Part of the information session will include a healthy lunch box in preschool workshop where a representative from NSW Health will assist educators with demonstrations on packing healthy lunches.